-This is a guide to resources for Physical Therapy available through the University of Florida Libraries.
-Tabs above provide links to resources to assist with your information needs.
-Please contact the library or your liaison librarian if you need extra help in your search or have suggestions for other resources or information to be added.
+This is a guide to resources for Physical Therapy available through the UF Libraries and other reputable online sources.
+Each page links to different types of resources to assist with your information needs.
+Please contact your liaison librarian, Jane Morgan-Daniel, at email@example.com if you need extra help or have suggestions for additional resources.

 Access to electronic resources should be seamless from any UF networked computer.
 Note that some computers in Shands may require remote access.

 Eligibility for access: UF students/faculty/staff members with current, valid UF ID/Gator1 Card.

 Teach you how to find clinical information faster, through using clinical information tools

 Find evidence to help answer your questions relating to; therapy, diagnosis, prognosis, etiology, prevention, cost-effectiveness, quality of life

 Teach literature searching to students (creating answerable research questions, formulating search strategies, searching bibliographic databases, filtering results, using critical appraisal tools)